Teo44/OpenRoutePlanner/documentation/weekly_report_4.md

 ## What was done

 * Replaced Java hashmap with own implementation
+* Added automated, configurable testing of the algorithms
 * OSM parser optimisation
-* (kind of) functional IDA*
+* IDA* (kind of) functional
-* Added automated, customisable testing of the algorithms
 * UI improvements: an actual menu, options, handling of invalid inputs

 ## Issues